 For a general overview of common health and well-being information and resources while traveling, refer to Global Cornell's general recommendations for travelers.
 Information about requirements for health insurance while studying abroad can be found on the Student Health Benefits webpage.
-Cornell in Rome automatically enrolls participating students in university-wide supplemental health insurance group plan, GeoBlue.
+Cornell in Rome automatically enrolls participating students in a university-wide supplemental health insurance group plan.
 This supplemental insurance does not take the place of comprehensive insurance coverage, but it ensures that students are covered internationally within the policy guidelines established by Student Health Benefits.
-More information about enrollment in GeoBlue will be distributed during the predeparture process.

 Be aware of your surroundings.
 Small, zippered packs worn around the waist and purses that hang low are favorite targets of pickpockets.
 As a general precaution, keep a hand on your bag while on the bus, stay alert, and use common sense.
 Always travel with a buddy, especially if you go out at night.

 Going abroad will not fix problems at home.
 New circumstances, although they can be exciting, can even exacerbate existing issues into crises while you're away.
 If you are concerned about your physical or emotional health, including the use of alcohol or other controlled drugs, address your situation honestly before going abroad.
 AAP Academic Services can help talk through your concerns.
 If you are currently working with a service provider, please talk about your travel plans with them before going abroad.

 Preparations for Well-being

 The Travel Clinic at Cornell Health offers information and resources related to the prevention and treatment of common health problems seen in countries around the world.
 They will check that your immunizations comply with the recommendations for Italy, and offer other wellness advice.
 Be sure to schedule a consultation at least six weeks in advance of travel to allow adequate time for vaccines requiring multiple doses.